By: Pat Mumford, Regional Instructional Coach, Western Region

 Last week, I ordered a Disney puzzle thinking my granddaughter, who loves Disneyland, would love it.
 Well, life is like a box of chocolates, or a new jigsaw puzzle.
 One never knows quite what to expect as we open the box.
 The border is not even a rectangle but a series of curves, like Mickey Mouse’s ears.
 The pieces are tiny with detail that only a master puzzle-maker could squeeze on a few centimeters of cardboard.

 As I spent hours piecing this puzzle together, I thought about my teaching experience and that of our AmeriCorps members who come into this service with an enthusiastic desire to make a difference in the world.
-I believe the young adults who come to make a difference in the lives of the students they tutor and mentor, leave knowing their own life is forever enriched.
+I believe the young adults who come to make a difference in the lives of the students they tutor and mentor, leave knowing their own lives are forever enriched.
 While they come expecting to help students grow emotionally, socially, and academically and as they explore the intricate craft of teaching, they also deepen their own growth mindset and social emotional skills.

 I was thinking back to standardized test time.
-A third grade girl, with more energy than a hummingbird, showed up in her frilly party dress, perfect hairdo, and patent leather dress shoes; obviously, she and her family got the message that testing time is a special occasion.
+A third grader, with more energy than a hummingbird, showed up in her frilly party dress, perfect hairdo, and patent leather dress shoes; obviously, she and her family got the message that testing time is a special occasion.
 Throughout the test she wiggled, scooted, and tapped those shoes disturbing every other circle-filling test taker in the room.

 I had a puzzle to solve.